 This is fundamentally the same method as above, except that instead of using the camera directly, you remove the memory card from the camera, put it in a memory card reader that’s connected (or, in some cases, built-in) to your computer.
 The rest is the same: you still use software on the computer to copy or ingest the images from the memory card to your computer.
 You can use the same software options I outlined in the previous method.

 Many laptops—and even some desktops—come with a SD card reader built-in.
 But even if yours doesn’t, the good news is that they’re cheap.
 You don’t need a fancy or expensive card reader.
 Something simple like this one will work perfectly well here.

-- 【Super Speed Data Transfer】USB 3.0 brings you 5Gbps quick and reliable data transfer speed between...
+- 【Super Speed Data Transfer】USB 3.0 SD card reader brings you 5Gbps quick and reliable data transfer...